-Americans throw away a lot of food – an average of a pound a day for every man, woman and child in the country.
-That’s 27% of our available food supply going right into the trash.
+Americans throw away an enormous amount of food – an average of one pound of food each day for every man, woman and child in the country.
+That’s around 30% of our available food supply going directly into the trash.

-Second Helpings rescues as much of that food as we can.
-In fact, every year we rescue over 2.3 million of pounds of food.
+At Second Helpings, we believe waste is wrong.
+In fact, it’s one of our organizational principles.
+So, each year we rescue around 2.5 million pounds of food.
 We take resources that nobody wanted and use them to fulfill the most fundamental need that people can’t live without – the need to be nourished with healthy food.

-We work with our partners in the food service industry—distributors, caterers, restaurants, grocers, and others—to safely and efficiently collect surplus and perishable food that was headed for the landfill.
+We work with our partners in the food service industry – wholesale distributors, grocers, caterers, restaurants, and others – to safely and efficiently collect surplus and perishable food that was headed for the landfill.

-Six days a week, we send out refrigerated trucks and vans to rescue bread, produce, meat, and much more from local donors.
-With extensive training in food safety and sanitation, Second Helpings drivers only pick-up food that they deem to be safe and edible.
+Six days each week, we send out refrigerated trucks and vans to rescue bread, produce, meat and much more from local donors.
+With extensive training in food safety and sanitation, Second Helpings drivers rescue food only that they deem to be safe and edible.

 In fact, the Second Helpings food rescue team is so efficient that we rescue around twice as much food as we need for the million meals we send into the Central Indiana community each year.
 What happens to the rescued food that doesn’t make it into the Hunger Relief meals or a lesson plan for the Culinary Job Training students?
 We redirect more than 1 million pounds of bulk food to local pantries and partner agencies throughout the year.
 This further extends the reach of the Hunger Relief program, allowing Second Helpings to work with many partners who may not need a hot meal for the people they serve.